A Detailed Guide to Visual Aid Design for Teaching Purposes

 1. Scripting

 This is like an outline before even beginning to write the essay.
 You need to plan out your visual aid before designing it.
-This step usually comprises of thinking about the main points from the lesson and how they would be delivered.
+This step usually comprises thinking about the main points from the lesson and how they would be delivered.
 Within your chosen medium, there are a few ways you could script your visuals.
-Main types of script outlining could fall into one of the followings:
+The main types of script outlining could fall into one of the following:

-• Story-telling: is quite a popular and attractive form of script writing.
-For this style, rather than mere listing or describing a sequence, you would give your lesson a life by giving it a plot.
+• Story-telling: is quite a popular and attractive form of scriptwriting.
+For this style, rather than merely listing or describing a sequence, you would give your lesson a life by giving it a plot.
 This style of scripting is also most attractive to younger learners.

-Tip: to help students learn better, you could improve the scripting by adding funny and relatable visualizations.
+Tip: To help students learn better, you could improve the scripting by adding funny and relatable visualizations.
 Think critically and creatively about the visuals you could use to make your lessons more relatable!
-These images would provide an extra layer of meaning to both the lessons and images themselves.
+These images would provide an extra layer of meaning to both the lessons and the images themselves.

 2. Concept design